vanzei/codecrafters-SQLITE-GO/README.md

 git push origin master
 ```

-Time to move on to the next stage!
+//fmt.Prinime to move on to the next stage!

 # Stage 2 & beyond